 - Where applicable, abide by union collective bargaining agreements

-- Do your homework and know the law (and maybe hire a lawyer)
+- Do your homework and know the law (e.g., Title VII discrimination laws, ADA disability laws)

 Documentation is the lifeblood of a compliant, legal, and fair disciplinary process.
 Sufficient recordkeeping can help businesses protect themselves and defend against an OSHA citation or penalty, a lawsuit levied by an employee, or charges brought by the National Labor Relations Board (NLRB), among others.

-Adequate documentation of an employee’s disciplinary record may include:
+Adequate documentation of an employee’s disciplinary record, which should be included in every employee personnel file, may include:

 - Documentation of poor employee performance or misconduct